Last Modified: September 21, 2015

-Dactinomycin works by killing certain cancer cells.
-It exerts its effect by inhibiting the production of messenger RNA, a compound that is essential for cells to live.
+Dactinomycin is a type of antibiotic that is able to kill cancer cells.
+It exerts its effect by inhibiting RNA, a compound that is essential for cells to live.
 Through this mechanism, Dactinomycin slows or stops the growth of cancer cells in your body.

 Dactinomycin is usually given as an injection at your doctor's office or through intravenous (into a vein) infusion, over a period of 20-30 minutes.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
 It can be given alone or with other drugs.